linkpoolio/linkpool-owners/README.md

 This should result in something similar to:
 ```
   Contract: PoolOwners
-    ✓ creators should make up of 75% of the share holding (56ms)
+    ✓ creators should make up of 75% of the share holding (54ms)
-    ✓ should be able to whitelist all accounts contributing (9047ms)
+    ✓ should be able to whitelist all accounts contributing (5547ms)
-    ✓ shouldn't be allowed to contribute if not whitelisted (305ms)
+    ✓ shouldn't be allowed to contribute if not whitelisted (257ms)
-    ✓ shouldn't be allowed to contribute if the phase isn't active (262ms)
+    ✓ shouldn't be allowed to contribute if the phase isn't active (224ms)
-    ✓ shouldn't be able to contribute an amount which isn't divisible by 0.2 ETH (499ms)
+    ✓ shouldn't be able to contribute an amount which isn't divisible by 0.2 ETH (359ms)
-    ✓ a minimum contribution of 0.2 ETH should result in a 0.005% share (668ms)
+    ✓ a minimum contribution of 0.2 ETH should result in a 0.005% share (255ms)
-    ✓ a contribution of 16 ETH should result in a 0.4% share (689ms)
+    ✓ a contribution of 16 ETH should result in a 0.4% share (399ms)
-    ✓ a contribution of 20 ETH should result in a 0.5% share (644ms)
+    ✓ a contribution of 20 ETH should result in a 0.5% share (389ms)
-    ✓ a contribution of 13.6 ETH should result in a 0.34% share (653ms)
+    ✓ a contribution of 13.6 ETH should result in a 0.34% share (369ms)
-    ✓ a contributor should be able to contribute multiple times (447ms)
+    ✓ a contributor should be able to contribute multiple times (289ms)
     ✓ should increment total contributed when contributions are made
-    ✓ should be able to contribute up until 1000 ETH (23171ms)
+    ✓ should be able to contribute up until 1000 ETH (14285ms)
+    ✓ shouldn't be able to distribute a non-whitelisted token (347ms)
-    ✓ should proportionately distribute 100 tokens to all 43 contributors (20901ms)
+    ✓ should proportionately distribute 100 tokens to all 43 contributors (3513ms)
-    ✓ should proportionately distribute 5000 tokens to all 43 contributors (17416ms)
+    ✓ should proportionately distribute 5000 tokens to all 43 contributors (4852ms)
-    ✓ should allow everyone to withdraw half of all their tokens (19930ms)
+    ✓ shouldn't be able to transfer ownership not adhering to the minimum precision (94ms)
-    ✓ should be able to transfer 12.5% ownership to another address (413ms)
+    ✓ should be able to transfer 12.5% ownership to another address (233ms)
-    ✓ should be able to transfer 0.4% ownership to a new address (1043ms)
+    ✓ should be able to transfer 0.4% ownership to a new address (536ms)
-    ✓ should proportionately distribute 5000.1234567 tokens to all 43 contributors (21032ms)
+    ✓ should proportionately distribute 5000.1234567 tokens to all 43 contributors (3564ms)
-    ✓ should allow tokens to be claimed when withdrawing and distribution is active (19830ms)
-    ✓ should allow distribution when an owner transfers all his ownership away and then gets some back (18009ms)
+    ✓ should allow distribution when an owner transfers all his ownership away and then gets some back (2888ms)
-    ✓ should allow everyone to withdraw all their tokens (16992ms)
+    ✓ shouldn't be able to contribute after the hard cap has been reached (243ms)
-    ✓ should be able to lock the shares inside the contract (330ms)
+    ✓ should be able to lock the shares inside the contract (161ms)
+    ✓ shouldn't be able to send ownership on behalf with no allownace (78ms)
-    ✓ shouldn't be able to distribute tokens under the minimum (626ms)
+    ✓ shouldn't be able to distribute tokens under the minimum (360ms)
-    ✓ shouldn't allow a contributor to withdraw more tokens than their balance (122ms)
-    ✓ shouldn't allow contributors to call set owner share (115ms)
+    ✓ shouldn't allow contributors to call set owner share (96ms)

-    ✓ shouldn't allow an non-owner to withdraw (125ms)
-    ✓ shouldn't be able to claim tokens twice (16951ms)
-    ✓ shouldn't be able to contribute after the hard cap has been reached (272ms)
+  25 passing (40s)
 ```

 ### About